Scopt97/proj7-auth/README.md

     Return a protected <resource>, listed above.
 This request is authenticated using token-based authentication only.
 HTTP password-based (basic) authentication is not allowed.
 On success, the requested resource is returned.
 On failure status code 401 (unauthorized) is returned.

 **IMPORTANT** The Server gets the token from the `token` HTTP header.
 /api/register expects a form via POST with fields 'username' and 'password'.
+The default token duration is 30 seconds.

 /api/register/page is an html page to easily register a new user.
 /api/token/page is intended for debugging and only sends username/password as args, rather than through basic auth.